Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 • The net assets of the Fund, $3,357,326, are divided by the total shares outstanding to determine the NAV of $0.0250 as of December 30, 2021.

-The Fund will continue to provide monthly reports of the Fund’s total assets, monthly expenses, and the remaining Special Reserve amount.
+The Fund continues to provide monthly reports of the Fund’s total assets, monthly expenses, and the remaining Special Reserve amount, which can be found here.
 The Fund does not anticipate publishing an updated NAV again in the near future.

 4.8 (Updated 3/8/22) Can I redeem my shares in the Fund?